nadeemb53/subgraph_poc/README.md

 > `$ graph deploy --studio your_subgraph_name`

 9. Check the subgraph studio, the syncing process would begin.
 Fire the example query to check if data is retrieved.

+10. Publish the subgraph on the rinkeby testnet.
+Check the faucet for rinkeby if you are running low on funds.

+11. Once a subgraph is published, curators can start signalling and indexers can start indexing the data for queries.